Workshops at ECDL2008

 18 September 2008

-This workshop brought together academics carrying out research in the area of information access and practitioners working in the cultural heritage field.
-The goal of the workshop was promoting exchange of ideas concerning creation, curation, storage, retrieval and use of cultural heritage information.
-In particular, the workshop focused on the question of how the keepers of cultural heritage resources can improve information access by applying information technology and principles currently being developed in the area of information access.
-Following current trends, users were actively engaging with cultural heritage on the web, prompting heritage institutions to stimulate communities to grow around them.
-The workshop placed an additional emphasis on active user participation in cultural heritage, which creates new modes of access and contextualisation.
-For more information, please see: http://ilps.science.uva.nl/IACH2008
+This workshop will bring together academics carrying out research in the area of information access and practitioners working in the cultural heritage field.
+The goal of the workshop is promoting exchange of ideas concerning creation, curation, storage, retrieval and use of cultural heritage information.
+In particular, the workshop will focus on the question of how the keepers of cultural heritage resources can improve information access by applying information technology and principles currently being developed in the area of information access.
+Following current trends, users are actively engaging with cultural heritage on the web, prompting heritage institutions to stimulate communities to grow around them.
+The workshop places an additional emphasis on active user participation in cultural heritage, which creates new modes of access and contextualisation.
+For more information, please see:

 Networked Knowledge Organisation Systems and Services (NKOS)